mwojnars/hypertag/docs/index.md

     # "x" cannot be accessed outside the paragraph

-Obviously, symbols defined at a higher level can be overwritten in another place down the document tree:
+Obviously, symbols defined at a higher level can be temporarily overwritten in a narrower scope down the document tree:

     $ x = 1
     p: